Back at the Barnyard

 - Belligerent Sexual Tension: Otis and Abby.

-- Bifauxnen: Otis is rumored to be this.
+- Bifauxnen: Otis is rumored to be this because of his large udder.

 - Breaking the Fourth Wall: They interacted with their narrator in an episode.